RJuanJo/IA_Activities/1stHomework/README.md

 EDA, which can be found at **[EDA Notebook](https://github.com/RJuanJo/IA_Activities/blob/main/1stHomework/notebooks/eda.ipynb)** and provides good insights into the nature of the data and how the data is organized within the dataset.

 The second part is located at **[Model Training Notebook](https://github.com/RJuanJo/IA_Activities/blob/main/1stHomework/notebooks/classification_model.ipynb)**, where the requested assignments are addressed, and it moves on to the model training for the data.

+For the activity, the following libraries are required:
+´´´
+- **pandas**: For data manipulation and analysis.
+- **numpy**: For numerical operations and array manipulation.
+- **seaborn**: For data visualization.
+- **matplotlib**: For creating static, animated, and interactive visualizations.
+- **collections**: For specialized container datatypes.
+- **sklearn**: For machine learning, specifically for model training and evaluation.
+- **wordcloud**: For generating word clouds from text data.
+- **re**: For working with regular expressions.
+´´´